sm-da/my-awesome/README.md

 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [aws-solutions/video-on-demand-on-aws](https://github.com/aws-solutions/video-on-demand-on-aws) - An automated reference implementation leveraging AWS Step Functions and AWS Media Services to deploy a scalable fault tolerant Video on demand workflow
 - [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
-- [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 - [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) - &lt;/&gt; htmx - high power tools for HTML
 - [cedmax/youmightnotneed](https://github.com/cedmax/youmightnotneed) - 🤯 A collection of `You might not need ${something}` resources